systemd/mkosi/mkosi/resources/mkosi.md

 : `mkosi` will look for the package manager configuration and related files in the configured package manager trees.
-Unless specified otherwise, it will use the configuration file from its canonical location in `/etc` in the package manager trees.
+Unless specified otherwise, it will use the configuration files from their canonical locations in `/usr` or `/etc` in the package manager trees.
 For example, it will look for `etc/dnf/dnf.conf` in the package manager trees if `dnf` is used to install packages.

 : `SkeletonTrees=` and `PackageManagerTrees=` fulfill similar roles.
 Use `SkeletonTrees=` if you want the files to be present in the final image.
 Use